 In 2016, Polle had many top placings in North American and Europe.
 She and “With Wings” won the CIBC Cup at the Spruce Meadows CSI5* and the pair returned to the Hampton Classic, where they took fifth place in the $300,000 Hampton Classic Grand Prix.

 Polle had a superb start to her 2017 season at the Winter Equestrian Festival (WEF), winning the $130,000 Ruby et Violette WEF Challenge Cup, Round 9.
 Just two days later she made history as the first Japanese rider to win the $380,000 Douglas Elliman Grand Prix.
 She also took third place in the $500,000 Rolex Grand Prix.
-Polle also finished sixthe in the $216,000 Longines FEI World Cup™ Jumping at the Palm Beach Masters, again aboard her trusted partner “With Wings.”
+Polle also finished sixth in the $216,000 Longines FEI World Cup™ Jumping at the Palm Beach Masters, again aboard her trusted partner “With Wings.”
 The duo also took third place in the Rolex Grand Prix at the Versailles CSI5* in France in May.

 A graduate of Yale University, Polle now manages her own horses which she says has made her a much better rider and a better horse person.
-She says that that it has taught her a lot about understanding the horses both inside and out to keep them performing at their best.
+She says that it has taught her a lot about understanding the horses both inside and out to keep them performing at their best.
 To maintain her riding fitness, she works out four-five times a week doing Pure Barre, Pilates, Yoga, and weight lifting.